ParthS007/privacy-preserving-machine-learning/README.md

 | Automatic Clipping                               | WIP [ ]    |
 | Random Sparsification                            | WIP [ ]    |

+### Machine learning task

+I will evaluate the performance and Privacy of the segmentation of retinal images with the following networks.

 ### Models Used

 - U-Net